lizsites/Atrades/README.md

 - If a player gets to either the Russian Far East or Siberia, Each player who scores receives an additional 4 credits.
 However, in order to score these areas, a plaayer must be a majority leader in one of the western regions.

+## Production and Migration

-After scoring, players in turn order may pay 1 credit to the majority leader of the phillipines to move one cube to the right along the railroad.
+After scoring, players in turn order may pay 1 credit to the majority leader of the phillipines to move one influence in the direction of one of the migration markers.

+In addition, players

 # End of Game